-The default workspace of Corel DESIGNER 2018 is designed to provide a more intuitive placement of tools and controls.
-The default settings are included in DrawUi.xml, which is located in the
+The default workspace of Corel DESIGNER 2019 is designed to provide a more intuitive placement of tools and controls.
+The default settings are included in DrawUi.xml, which is located in the Corel DRAW Technical Suite 2019 Designer VII Config folder.
+In

-CorelDRAW Technical Suite 2018\Designer\UIConfig folder.
-In addition, the following workspaces for Corel DESIGNER are installed in CorelDRAW Technical Suite 2018\Designer\Workspace:
+CorelDRAW Technical Suite 2019\Designer\UIConfig folder.
+In addition, the following workspaces for Corel DESIGNER are installed in CorelDRAW Technical Suite 2019\Designer\Workspace: